-ATP Candidates will be required to complete seventy-five clinical athletic training hours per semester for a total of 150 hours for admittance into the UMU ATP.
-The scheduling of the pre-professional level I student will be directly supervised by the UMU Clinical Education Coordinator.
-The pre-professional Level I Student will work approximately six hours weekly plus any game/event with their assigned sport.
-During the fall semester each pre-professional level I student will have to observe hours with fall sports, such as football, soccer, volleyball, cross-country/track, etc. Additional opportunities will be available with fall lacrosse, fall baseball, fall softball, basketball, wrestling, indoor track, swimming, and Athletic Training Facility (ATF)/Rehab.
+ATP candidates will be required to complete seventy-five clinical directed observation (DO) athletic training hours per fall and spring semesters prior to time of application for a total of 150 hours for admittance into the UMU ATP.
+The scheduling of the preprofessional level I student will be directly supervised by the UMU CEC.
+The pre-professional Level I student will work approximately six hours weekly plus any game/event with their assigned sport.
+During the fall semester each pre-professional level I student will have to observe hours with fall sports, such as football, soccer, volleyball, cross-country, etc. Additional opportunities will be available with fall lacrosse, fall baseball, fall softball, basketball, wrestling, indoor track, and swimming.
 The spring semester will consist of hours spent with basketball, outdoor track, baseball, softball, lacrosse, wrestling, and spring football.

-Directed Observation (DO): Directed Observation is an essential part of the selection process and requires a great deal of time commitment on behalf of the applicant.
+Directed Observation: DO is an essential part of the selection process and requires a great deal of time commitment on behalf of the applicant.
 The word "Directed" implies that students applying to the program will receive direction from the preceptors and students in the ATP.
 Students taking a proactive approach (i.e., asking questions, offering assistance during day-to-day activities, seeking additional assignment hours, etc.) will undoubtedly have a stronger application than those who do not.
 Essentially, it is during the directed observation period where the preceptors and ATS have an opportunity to interact with candidates on a one-on-one basis, and the candidates have an opportunity to determine whether or not athletic training truly fits their career goals.

-\General Hours Requirement: Each candidate shall document at least 150 clock- hours of Directed Observation in the athletic training facility by the end of their pre-professional year.
-These clock-hours will be divided equally between the Fall and Spring semesters.
+General Hours Requirement: Each candidate shall document at least 150 clock- hours of DO in the athletic training facility by the end of their pre-professional year.
+ALL HOURS MUST BE SIGNED OFF BY THE SUPERVISING PRECEPTOR.
+These clock-hours will be divided equally between the fall and spring semesters.
 Within these hours, students will learn the day-to-day operations of the facility and observe a variety of professional practices of a variety of health care professionals.
 Time in DO may also be utilized to practice skills acquired from athletic training coursework.